Evading and crashing anti-malware solutions via data collection overloading during analysis serialization: Results

 First, the \texttt{Generic.System.Pstree} artifact attempts to return the entire process tree as a single JSON row.
 Under our recursive-load experiments, this row becomes extremely large and, during transmission or queuing, exhausts the client's memory buffers.
 The client process is then terminated by the local OS, producing the following observable behavior: the flow aborts with the message:

 and the result folder for the collection contains only a tiny (4 KB) compressed artifact, indicating severe truncation of the expected output.

-The root cause was confirmed by Velociraptor's engineering team; the artifact encoded the entire tree in a single JSON row.
-A patch was merged (PR \# 4454, Sep 17, 2025)\footnote{Patch reference: \url{https://github.com/Velocidex/velociraptor/pull/4454}} with the commit message:
+Velociraptor's engineering team confirmed the root cause; the artifact encoded the entire tree in a single JSON row.
+A patch was merged (PR \# 4454, Sep 17, 2025)~\cite{vpatch} with the commit message:

 Second, even when the backend successfully receives the raw event stream, for example, when \texttt{Windows.Events.TrackProcesses} is configured to forward updates, the Velociraptor UI, and gRPC transport hit practical limits.
-In our tests, the raw sysmon-derived events did contain all spawned processes, but attempting to display or transmit that dataset to the GUI produced the following gRPC error
+In our tests, the raw sysmon-derived events did contain all spawned processes, but attempting to display or transmit that dataset produced the following gRPC error:

 causing the interactive view to fail and the analyst to lose visibility.
 Therefore, although the events were captured, it was practically invisible to the operator, who had to perform low-level interactions to collect them.